SilvioWeging/kASA/README.md

 ##### Optional
 * `<mode> --help`: Shows all parameters for a given mode.
 * `-t (--temp) <path>`: Path to temporary directory where files are stored that are either deleted automatically or can savely be deleted after kASA finishes.
 Defaults depend on your OS, [here](https://stxxl.org/tags/1.4.1/install_config.html) are some details.
 Typically, the path of the executable is used.
 * `-n (--threads) <number>`: Number of parallel threads.
+If you are trying to use more than your system supports, a warning will be printed.
 Recommendation for different settings (due to I/O bottleneck): HDD: 1, SSD: 2-4, RAM disk: 2-?.
 Note, that when compiling with C\+\+17 enabled on Windows, some routines use all available cores provided by the hardware (because of the implementation of parallel STL algorithms).
 Default: 1.
-* `-m (--memory) <number>`: Amount of RAM in Gigabytes available to kASA.
+* `-m (--memory) <number>`: Amount of RAM in Gigabytes kASA will use.
 If you don't provide enough, a warning will be written and it attempts to use as little as possible but may crash.
-If you provide more than your system can handle, it will crash or thrash.
+If you provide more than your system can handle, it prints out a warning and may crash or thrash (slow down).
 If you write "inf" instead of a number, kASA assumes that you have no memory limit.
 Default: 5 GB.
 * `-x (--callidx) <number>`: Number given to this call of kASA so that no problems with temporary files occur if multiple instances of kASA are running at the same time.
 Default: 0.
 * `-v (--verbose)`: Prints out a little more information e.g. how much percent of your input was already read and analysed (if your input is not gzipped).
 Default: off.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.